pymedphys/pymedphys/docs/developer/file-structure.rst

 :``packages/``: The PyMedPhys source code library is separated into a set of
                 **subpackages**, from which the main PyMedPhys package draws.
-                Users are strictly able to install any of these subpackages, but almost all will instead install the main PyMedPhys package.
+                Users are able to install these subpackages standalone, but almost all will instead install the main PyMedPhys package.
 The instructions given in `Installation`_ apply to the main PyMedPhys package.
-Subpackages are not really intended for user installation, but rather to help manage (the very complex) code dependencies within the PyMedPhys monorepo.
+Subpackages are not really intended for user installation, but rather to provide an optional way to deploy applications with minimal dependencies when needed. code dependencies within the PyMedPhys monorepo.
 They also assist with app deployments.